EnsIaver/talks/README.md

 # Talks

-This repository contains a collection of talk slides and other materials.
+This repository contains a collection of talk slides and other related materials.

 ## Content